kreggscode/BMI-Ai-chrome/README.md

 ### AI analysis not working
 - Check your internet connection
-- Ensure Pollination API is accessible
+- Ensure AI service is accessible
 - Check browser console for errors (F12)

 ### History not saving